 NORD is pleased to announce a cooperative project with the FDA to fill the unmet need of a generalized, standard approach to natural history study development across rare diseases.
-Working with disease patient groups and the FDA, NORD will develop natural history studies for twenty rare diseases.
+Working with disease patient groups and the FDA, NORD has developed natural history studies for nineteen rare diseases.

 We invite proposals from disease patient groups to join this project.
 From the applicants, we will conduct a selection process using the review criteria below to find the twenty proposals that best fulfill the goals of the project.

 Twenty rare disease patient groups have been chosen to develop natural history studies with the assistance of the National Organization for Rare Disorders (NORD) supported in part by a cooperative agreement with the U.S. Food and Drug Administration (FDA).
 Read the full announcement here.

 CCHS Family Network

 Pitt Hopkins Research Foundation